 As already mentioned, the EU version of Xiaomi M365 only connects to Mi Home app, while the international version also connects to Ninebot app!

 Both apps are available for iOS & Android and offer pretty much the same features and settings.
 You can see actual speed, average speed and mileage.
 Turn on/off cruise control or change light settings.
 You can switch between metrical and imperial system display or upgrade the firmware if available.
 Both also offer an anti-theft function where you can lock your scooter.
 If someone tries to push it away the brakes block and the scooter sounds a warning tone.

 I couldn’t connect my EU version of Xiaomi M365 to Mi home app on iOS at all.
 It finally worked out with Android.
 There are some tricks how to connect Xiaomi M365 and Xiaomi Pro with the app, I did a separate article.
 The Segway-Ninebot app runs way smoother and I didn’t experience any problems.
-You don’t need to app for daily usage, but it is important to change some settings.
-Clearly one app is better than the other and, in this category, Ninebot ES2 wins.
+You don’t need the app for daily usage, but it is important to change some settings.
+Clearly one app is better than the other, so in this category Ninebot ES2 wins.